vzlatsin/Helper/docs/scripts/app_async.md

 Details on processing dividends in the background, ensuring non-blocking operations while providing real-time updates to the client.

+### Event-Driven Architecture and Real-Time Data Handling

+The `app_async` module utilizes an event-driven architecture to manage real-time data updates and background processing tasks efficiently.
+This approach leverages Flask-SocketIO to facilitate real-time web communication, ensuring that the application remains dynamic and responsive to user interactions.

+#### Handling Dividend Data in Real-Time

+- **Event: `fetch_dividends`**
+  - **Trigger:** Initiated by the user's request to fetch new dividend information.
+  - **Process:** Upon triggering, the event enqueues a background task to retrieve dividend data using the `flex-query` module.
+Once the data is fetched and processed, it is stored in the database via the `data-access` module.
+  - **Real-Time Updates:** The module then pushes updates to the client through a SocketIO event, allowing the user interface to display the latest dividend information without requiring a page refresh.

+This architecture supports a highly interactive user experience by ensuring that data displayed to the user is as up-to-date as possible.
+By detailing specific events and their handling, developers can gain insights into integrating additional real-time data functionalities into the application.

 ## Error Handling

 Explanation of error handling within async tasks and routes, ensuring robust application behavior.